 Sometimes it’s your attorney who committed a legal error, not the judge or jury.
 When you can prove that your trial lawyer was incompetent – that is, that his/her performance was so flawed that it deprived you of your Sixth Amendment right to a fair trial – you may be entitled to a new trial based on a claim of ineffective assistance of counsel.

 The Court of Appeal will presume that your attorney’s actions fell within the wide range of acceptable professional assistance and that any action or inaction can be justified as a matter of trial strategy.5

-However, ineffective assistance of counsel is a proper ground on which to appeal a California criminal case if you can prove that
+However, ineffective assistance of counsel is a proper ground on which to appeal a criminal conviction if you can prove that

 - the attorney’s conduct was deficient because his/her representation fell below an objective standard of reasonableness under prevailing professional norms, AND

 - the attorney’s failure to act competently resulted in actual prejudice.6

 If the prosecutor engaged in a dishonest act or attempted to persuade the jury or the court by using improper methods, and those acts were so prejudicial that the judge couldn’t correct the situation by either

 - instructing the jury to disregard the improper act, and/or